What is XIRR- Definition, Formula & Calculation

 What are the Limitations of XIRR?

-• Requires Accurate Cash Flow Data: XIRR requires accurate and complete cash flow data, including the date and amount of each cash flow.
-If the data is incomplete or inaccurate, it can affect the accuracy of the XIRR calculation.
+- Requires Accurate Cash Flow Data: XIRR requires accurate and complete cash flow data, including the date and amount of each cash flow.
+If the data is incomplete or inaccurate, it can affect the accuracy of the XIRR calculation which can be challenging.

-• Sensitive to Small Changes in Data: XIRR is a sensitive metric that can be affected by even small changes in the cash flow data.
+- Sensitive to Small Changes in Data: XIRR can be affected by even small changes in the cash flow data.
 This can make it difficult to compare different investments or make decisions based on the XIRR return alone.

-• May Not be Appropriate for All Types of Investments: XIRR is most appropriate for investments with irregular cash flows, such as private equity or real estate investments.
-It may not be appropriate for investments with regular cash flows, such as bonds or annuities.
+- May Not be Appropriate for All Types of Investments: XIRR is better suited for investments with irregular cash flows, such as private equity or real estate investments.
+However, it may not be appropriate for investments with regular cash flows, such as bonds or annuities.